 Non-Degree and Certificates

-FST offers several options for students who wish to advance their education without enrolling in a full degree program.
-These include certificate programs, individualized programs, and a special program just for alums.
+FST offers a number of options for students who wish to advance their education without enrolling in a full degree program.
+These include certificate programs, individual courses, and a special program just for alumni.

 See Apply to FST for more information about applying for our special programs.